davrot/pytutorial/matlab/2/README.md

 $n! = n\cdot(n-1)\cdot(n-2)\cdot\ldots3\cdot 2\cdot 1 $

-In Matlab, it can be easily verified by using the function factorial(n), that the factorial for $n>170$ can not be represented, even with double precision numbers.
+In Python or Matlab, it can be easily verified by using the function factorial(n), that the factorial for $n>170$ can not be represented, even with double precision numbers.
 A way out is provided by the use of logarithms, since the logarithm of a bigger number still gives moderately small values, e.g. $\log_{10}(10^{100}) = 100$.
 It ensues that

 $\ln(n!) = \ln(n) + \ln(n-1) + \ldots + \ln(3) + \ln(2) + \ln(1) $